Dr. Robert R. Wise

 Present Position - Wisconsin System Technology Foundation

-I am currently on assignment for the 2014-2015 academic year as a Regional Associate with the Wisconsin System Technology Foundation (WiSys).
+Since the fall of 2014, I have been on assignment as a Regional Associate with the WiSys Technology Foundation (WiSys).
 WiSys is a technology transfer office that helps protect and commercialize intellectual property generated by students, faculty and staff at the 11 four-year campuses and 13 two-year campuses in the UW System.
 My role is to serve as a liaison between WiSys and inventors at campuses in central and east-central Wisconsin.
 More information is available here.
 I may be reached during this assignment at email@example.com or (608) 316-4126.

 - Ph.D.
 1986, Plant Physiology, Duke University, Durham, N.C.